How to Make a Gradient Background with Images in Adobe Photoshop

 What is a Gradient Background?

-A gradient background is a variation of similar colors arranged from lightest to darkest or visa-versa which can be linear (horizontal or vertical) or a circular gradient or in a more complex arrangement like a rainbow of colors.
+A background gradient is composed of similar colors arranged from lightest to darkest or visa-versa.
+It can be designed as a linear gradient (horizontal or vertical) or a circular gradient or in a more complex arrangement like a rainbow of colors.
 It can then be used as the background for a web page or within boxes, like under a menu.

 A linear gradient image, with colors that merge horizontally, can be about 5 pixels high and as long as the page is wide.
-The image below is a shortened version of a blue gradient background which will be set to repeat down the page until it fills up the page:
+The image below is a shortened version of a blue gradient background (so it will fit on this page) which will be set to repeat down the page until it fills up the space:

 See below for instructions on how to design a gradient background.